BoSoeborgPetersen/aks-cli/README.md

 # Azure Kubernetes Service CLI

-Azure-CLI (az) docker image extended with AKS-CLI, PowerShell Core, Kubernetes-CLI, Helm-CLI & Wercher/Stern.
+Azure-CLI extended with AKS-CLI, PowerShell Core, Kubernetes-CLI, Helm-CLI & Wercher/Stern.

 Goal: To make it a lot easier to work with Azure Kubernetes Service clusters.